Located deep in Carmel Valley in rural Cachagua, the studio over-looks the Carmel River and the Ventana Wilderness of Los Padres National Forest.

 The deck over looks the Carmel River, which runs year-round.

 Take a five minute stroll to the Lower Meadow which is covered by a solid canopy of trees and bordered by the river.
+There is an outdoor kitchen under construction, a bocci ball court and access to the river.
 The Lower Meadow is also available for group camp-outs or small group events, if you are interested.